 Sinusitis often occurs when something, such as mucus, blocks the openings of your sinuses.

 Anyone can develop sinusitis or a sinus infection.
 However, certain health conditions and risk factors can increase your chances.

 Possible contributors to sinusitis include:

 - structural issues affecting the nose, such as:

 - a deviated septum, which occurs when the wall of tissue that runs between the left and right nostrils is uneven

-- a nasal bone spur (a bone growth in the nose)
+- a nasal bone spur, or growth

 - a history of allergies